The impossible dream and the West Philippine Sea

-Foreign Affairs Secretary Alberto del Rosario's announcement that the Philippines is initiating UNCLOS Annex VII Arbitration has finally ended the suspense on the announced intentions of the Philippines of taking China to before an international tribunal.
+Foreign Affairs Secretary Albert del Rosario's announcement that the Philippines is initiating UNCLOS Annex VII Arbitration has finally ended the suspense on the announced intentions of the Philippines of taking China to before an international tribunal.
 But it leaves many unanswered questions.

 The most obvious question is whether it is possible to take China to arbitration without its consent.
 The government believes so, relying on the fact that China, like the Philippines, accepted arbitration by default because it did not choose any other procedure upon ratification of UNCLOS.

 However, this is only one aspect of consent in international arbitration.
 The importance of consent of both parties cannot be underestimated; it is essential at each stage throughout the entire arbitration process, from the appointment of the arbitral panel, determination of jurisdiction to proceed, implementation of the process and trial on the merits, and compliance with the award.
 To achieve an unquestionably binding resolution, State consent is crucial at all these stages of the proceeding.

 The second question is what happens next, what might China do at each of these stages in the coming months or years?
 DFA says that the process will take 3-4 years.
 In reality many things can happen during that period.

 First, China may either join the arbitration by appointing the 5-man arbitral panel with the Philippines, or ignore the Application completely.
 Joining the arbitration however is contrary to China's long-standing position against allowing any third party to intervene in any of its disputes with other States, so most believe this to be highly unlikely.